-Holding the doily in place over the watercolor paper (you can tape it lightly if you like) paint the doily, the paper surrounding the doily, and inside the little holes in the doily.
+Hold the doily in place over the watercolor paper square (you can tape it lightly if you need to) and paint your doily completely.

 Lift the doily off the paper and let both dry completely.

-Turn the doilies over and paint the reverse with a light coat of vegetable oil.
-This makes them more translucent (for the suncatcher effect) and the colors more vibrant.
+Paint each doily with a light coat of vegetable oil.
+This is a great trick from Jean that makes paper more translucent (for the suncatcher effect) and the colors more vibrant!